-- Note down the different ways in which you can handle the various sources of your stress. - Remember that you cannot control everything, but you can control how you respond. - Discuss your feelings, opinions and beliefs rather than reacting angrily, defensively or passively. - Practice relaxation techniques like meditation, yoga or tai chi when you start feeling stressed. - Devote a part of your day towards exercise. - Eat healthy foods like fruits and vegetables.
-Avoid unhealthy foods especially those containing large amounts of sugar. - Plan your day so that you can manage your time better, with less stress. - Say no to people and things when required. - Schedule time to pursue your hobbies and interests. - Ensure you get at least 7-8 hours of sleep. - Reduce your caffeine intake. - Increase the time spent with family and friends.
+- Note down the different ways in which you can handle the various sources of your stress - Remember that you cannot control everything, but you can control how you respond - Discuss your feelings, opinions and beliefs rather than reacting angrily, defensive, passively - Practice relaxation techniques like meditation, yoga or tai chi when you start feeling angry - Devote a part of your day towards exercise - Eat healthy foods like fruits and vegetables.
+Avoid unhealthy foods especially those containing large amounts of sugar - Plan your day so that you can manage your time better, with less stress - Say no to people and things when required - Schedule time to pursue your hobbies and interests - Ensure you get at least 7-8 hours of sleep - Reduce your caffeine intake - Increase the time spent with family and friends

-- Force yourself to smile even if you feel stressed.
-Smiling makes us feel relaxed and happy. - Stop yourself from feeling and thinking like a victim.
-Change your attitude and focus on being proactive.
+- ${\bf 1.}\ \ Force\ yourself\ to\ smile\ even\ if\ you\ feel\ stressed.\ Smiling\ makes\ us\ feel\ relaxed\ and\ happy.$ - 2.
+Stop yourself from feeling and thinking like a victim.
+Change your attiude and focus on being proactive.

-UNIT 6.2 Digital Literacy - A Recap
+UNIT 9.2: Digital Literacy - A Recap

-Unit Objectives @
+- Unit Objectives